rimantasrickus/plentymarkets-merchant-gateway/README.md

 * The plugin will then update payment linked to the corresponding order.

 ### Cancel payment
 To cancel payment You will need to create `Return order`.
 First You need to navigate to original Order.
 Open this Order.
 In the `Overview` tab You will see list box named `Return...`.
 From list select `create`.
-In the opened popup select items You want to return.
-Select return reason (see [Return reasons](#return-reasons)).
+In the opened popup select items you want to return.
 Press save button.
 Plentymarkets will create new return Order.
 Navigate to `Receipts` tab from the `Create receipt` list select `Return slip`.
 Adjust settings if needed and press `Save`.
 Document generation will trigger `cancel charge` in heidelpay system with the amount of the return Order.

 ### Invoice payment methods
 > _Invoice and Invoice secured B2C_ is only available under the following conditions: